Lizwealth/Lizwealth.github.io/README.md

 * ### Women Techsters Projects
 - [DfoodHub](https://github.com/Lizwealth/Projects/blob/main/DFOODHUB.zip)

-> Did this project with a group of Ladies.
-It aims to address hunger and malnutrition in rural areas of Lagos, particularly in Agege, Mushin, and Oshodi, by the end of April 2023.
-The project also seeks to reduce food wastage by 75% in areas with food surplus by the end of the first quarter of 2023.
-Additionally, the project aims to enable easy donations of food from people who have a surplus, ensuring transparency in tracking orders.
-The ultimate goal is to eliminate the problem of malnutrition in at least 20 homes within these areas.
+> This project was collaboratively undertaken with a group of dedicated women with the purpose of tackling the pressing issue of hunger and malnutrition prevalent in the rural communities of Lagos.
+Additionally, the project seeks to create a user-friendly platform for food donations from individuals with excess food, which incorporates a transparent order tracking system.
+Ultimately, the project's overarching goal is to eliminate malnutrition in at least 20 households residing in these regions, bringing positive change to these communities.

 - **[BuyLetLive](https://github.com/Lizwealth/Projects/blob/main/BuyLetLive%20Presentation.pptx)**

-> BuyLetLive is a real estate marketplace that connects renters, buyers, sellers, and developers.
-One of their goals is to make renting and owning property more accessible.Created create an end-to-end product strategy, road map and blueprint to help them achieve this, resulting in user-led growth and top-of-mind awareness.
+> Embarked on this project with a brilliant group of ladies to help BuyLetLive, a dynamic real estate marketplace, revolutionize the industry!
+BuyLetLive is dedicated to bridging the gap between renters, buyers, sellers, and developers, with the aim of making property ownership and renting more accessible to all.

+Our team created an end-to-end product strategy, road map, and blueprint that will propel BuyLetLive towards its goal of achieving user-led growth and top-of-mind awareness.
+With a strong focus on enhancing the user experience, our strategy promises to transform the real estate marketplace, making it easier and more efficient for individuals to buy, sell or rent their dream properties.

+Join us on this exciting journey with BuyLetLive, as we create a more accessible and inclusive real estate marketplace for everyone!

 - **[LeggallyAi](https://github.com/Lizwealth/Projects/blob/main/LegallyAI.zip)**

+> Carried out this project with talented group of women in women techsters.
+We worked tirelessly on an innovative project for our capstone project!
+We are thrilled to introduce the Legal AI Generative Solution, an AI-powered platform that promises to revolutionize the legal services industry.

-> The Legal AI Generative Solution aims to revolutionize the legal services industry by providing an AI-powered platform that can meet the needs of both lawyers and non-lawyers.
-This solution leverages Natural Language Processing to automate the legal document generation process, reducing the time and effort required to create legal documents.
+Our solution is designed to meet the needs of both lawyers and non-lawyers, making legal document generation faster and more efficient.
+By harnessing the power of Natural Language Processing, our platform automates the entire legal document creation process, allowing users to generate documents with ease and accuracy.

+Gone are the days of sifting through stacks of paperwork and spending countless hours on document creation.
+With the Legal AI Generative Solution, you can now create legal documents with just a few clicks, saving time and energy.

+Join us in our mission to transform the legal services industry with the Legal AI Generative Solution!

 - **[GbemsHealth](https://github.com/Lizwealth/Projects/blob/main/GBEMS%20CARE%20Room%205.pdf)**